Hints, Tips and Recommendations:

 Do not waste your money on cheap rings that do not have metal contact plates and spring loaded connector pins.
 Rings (or tubes) have no lenses and produce their effect by moving the lens further from the sensor.
 Tey are also very light and compact to carry.
 Sometimes one ring is enough.
 Remove the rings when you need to return to conventional photography.
 Store the rings with their caps on to minimise dust in your camera.

-Even if you later buy a macro lens the extension rings will still come in very useful.
+Even if you later buy a macro lens the extension rings will still come in very useful, as shown below.

 Using a Supplementary Magnifying Lens